remotestorage/starter-kit/README.md

 * Visit `http://localhost/` and click on the "hello-world" link
 * Open the web console (Ctrl-Shft-K in FF, Ctrl-Shft-I in Chrome, F12 in IE)
-* see how the hello-world app runs on port 8001, yet the AJAX requests go to your storage for `me@localhost`, on port 80.
+* see how the hello-world app runs on port 8002, yet the AJAX requests go to your storage for `me@localhost:8001`, on port 8001.
+* This is of course useless if it's on the same host, but you can see how this is a powerful architecture change if not only the port but also the domain name differs between the app and the storage: netizens can host their own data on their own server, instead of on the application provider's server.
+See https://unhosted.org/ and http://nobackend.org/ for more info about this revolution.
 * Inspect the application code in `apps/hello-world/index.html` using your favorite editor
 * Inspect the `remoteStorage.notes` code in `apps/hello-world/notes.js`
 * Read the docs on http://remotestorage.io/integrate/
-* Copy and rename the `apps/hello-world/` directory to e.g. `apps/my-first-unhosted-app/`
+* Hack! :) Copy and rename the `apps/hello-world/` folder to e.g. `apps/my-first-unhosted-app/`
-* The starter-kit will detect each directory you create under `apps/` at startup, and add it to the launch screen on `http://localhost/`
+* The starter-kit will detect each folder you create under `apps/` at startup, and add it to the launch screen on `http://localhost/`
 * Post your reactions and questions on http://community.remotestorage.io/categories/getting-started